IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 ![architecure-diagram](images/paas-containers.png)

+To demostrate the multi container situation, we'll add a python program to the picture.
+Instead of directly access the apis from Node app, the python program will serve as a proxy to query the two services.The following scenarios are based on that flow.

 #### Scenario One: Deploy Flightassist microservices on Cloud Foundry
 #### Scenario Two: Deploy Flightassist microservices on Kubernetes Clusters
 #### Scenario Three: Deploy Flightassist microservices on Istio